Marietta Kies: Philosophy

-With The Ethical Principle and Its Application in State Relations (1892), her doctoral thesis, and Institutional Ethics (1894), Marietta Kies published two independent works of political philosophy in which she contrasts "justice" or egoism with "grace" or altruism and suggests, how these could complement each other in society.
-The second book was essentially a new version of the first, but with some important additions about school, family, jurisdiction and the role of the church in society.
-According to Kies, both justice and grace have a place in economic and political decision-making processes, but grace should be more central and also be enforced by the state.
-As a Christian Socialist, Kies was an early proponent of welfare programs aimed at combating poverty.
+Kies published two works of political philosophy: The Ethical Principle and Its Application in State Relations (1892), based on her doctoral thesis, and Institutional Ethics (1894).
+In them, she contrasted "justice", or egoism, with "grace", or altruism, and argued that they could complement each other in society.
+Institutional Ethics was largely a revised version of the earlier work, with additions on school, family, jurisdiction, and the role of the church in society.
+According to Kies, both justice and grace had a place in economic and political decision-making, but grace should have a more central role and should also be enforced by the state.
+As a Christian socialist, Kies supported welfare programmes intended to address poverty.

-Kies touched on women's issues in her work.
-She updated Hegel's view of the family by asserting the individuality of women within the household — a place where for Hegel unity, not individuality, is paramount.
-Since women were already more involved in public in the late 19th century, She saw no need for women to remain private, subjective and fully engaged in the role of wives and mothers, nor fully involved in political life.
-She felt they should only have voting rights in areas that they believe directly affect them (e.g. education, public health and labor law).
+Kies also addressed women's issues.
+She revised Hegel's view of the family by asserting the individuality of women within the household, where Hegel had treated unity rather than individuality as paramount.
+Since women were already more involved in public life in the late 19th century, she saw no need for women to remain private, subjective, and fully occupied with the roles of wives and mothers, or to become fully involved in political life.
+She held that women should have voting rights in areas they believed directly affected them, such as education, public health, and labour law.